jpchateau/Interactive-Image/README.md

 **Download**

-You can also download the production version or the development version from GitHub.
+Download the production or the development version from GitHub.
-All these files (js, css and fonts) are located in the `dist` directory.
+All the files (.js, .css and fonts) are located in the `dist` directory.

 ## Usage